 Our Fellow will participate in the day-to-day work of the Zoonotic Diseases Unit (ZDU).
-They will be involved with surveillance of zoonotic diseases, outbreak investigations of zoonotic and foodborne illness, service and outreach to the public, prevention of zoonoses, and zoonotic influenza planning.
+They will be involved with surveillance of zoonotic diseases, outbreak investigations of zoonotic and foodborne illness, service and outreach to the public, prevention of zoonoses, and zoonotic influenza planning and response.
 Animal bite and rabies risk evaluation is also a major responsibility of the ZDU.
-While the majority of the Fellow's time would be spent in the zoonotic disease area, there will be opportunities to work in the foodborne area on foodborne illness outbreaks and a variety of projects.
+While the majority of the Fellow's time would be spent in the zoonotic disease area, there will be opportunities to work in the foodborne area on foodborne illness outbreaks, healthcare associated infections are on multidrug resistant pathogens of animal concern and infection control concerns with animals in healthcare settings and a variety of projects.
 The Fellow will be taught a step-by-step approach to cluster/outbreak investigation of zoonotic and foodborne diseases, including questionnaire development, interviewing skills, hypothesis development, database creation, data analysis, working with outside agencies, keeping involved parties informed, interaction with the public and media, and finally, writing outbreak investigation reports.
 There is potential for expansion of our zoonotic disease surveillance and prevention activities depending on the Fellow's background and interests.
-There would also be opportunities for collaboration with the University of Minnesota, the Minnesota Board of Animal Health, and the Minnesota Department of Agriculture.
+There would also be opportunities for collaboration with the University of Minnesota, the Minnesota Board of Animal Health, the Minnesota Department of Agriculture and the Minnesota Department of Natural Resources.
 In addition, publication opportunities are frequent at MDH, and they will likewise be made available to our Fellow.
+Lastly, they will also be expected to contribute to Section-wide or Division-wide efforts, should a large public health response be needed.
+MDH operates as "all hands on deck" when required, which is one of the reasons we are successful in our responses.